 I needed to select the records that actually pertained to me.
 In the cases where none of the records pertained to me, clicking the Skip profile selection button took me to the next screen.
 Once this annoying chore was complete, a box popped up telling me that removal requests had been sent to all records matching my profile.

-Incogni's Security and Privacy Measures: Is Incogni safe to use?
+Incogni's security and privacy measures: Is it safe to use?

 Incogni's privacy policy